Toggle Theme

 High-End Level (Budget $1,200-2,000)

 The RTX 4090 is the current flagship.
-24GB VRAM handles 32B Q4 easily; 70B needs more aggressive quantization or dual-GPU setup.
+24GB VRAM handles 32B Q4 easily; 70B needs offload, more aggressive quantization, or a dual-GPU setup.

 The RX 7900 XTX offers good value.
 24GB VRAM for only $900.
 But AMD ROCm is unstable on Windows—Linux users should consider it.